From an Arch Trellis to a Cattle Panel Greenhouse

 This is the caterpillar that will become a butterfly story.
 This cattle panel served as a growing trellis for garden veggies in summer, has morphed to a cold frame for early fall and will soon turn into a greenhouse to serve our plants through fall and winter.

 This temporary shelter allows us to work with the warmth-loving longevity spinach (AKA Gynura procumbens).
-Our goal is keep the plant at 50 degrees or higher during this October low 40’s cold spell.
-So far, so good.
+We were able to keep the plant at 50 degrees or higher without additional heating during the October low 40’s cold spell in USDA grow zone 7a.
+And throughout the winter with two space heaters.

-To level up the wire panel we’re going to build up wall supports at the lower end (see sketch).
+To level up the wire panel we’re going to build up wall supports at the lower end.
+You can see the sketch of our cattle panel greenhouse plans below.
 Then we can add an end wall with an entry at front and an end wall at the back with a window.

 - Row cover frost cloth and plant blanket